06j-av/ArchLinux-lvm_tui/README.md

 This script automates the installation process of Arch Linux with Logical Volume Management (LVM) and uses a terminal user interface with `whiptail`.
 It is designed to make the installation steps more simpler for incoming Arch Linux users.

+This is a **Terminal User Interface** variant of the [text-based installer](https://github.com/06j-av/archlinux-installScript-LVM) that I likely will not even touch anymore because this one is much better than the other one (at least in my opinion).

 ## Some stuff you need to know
+- This script is **still in development**.
+It is only public so I can test this in a virtual machine :p
+- Don't run anything in the 'newinstaller/' directory in this repository.
+I just didn't make a branch for the next update to this installer and just slapped an **UNFINISHED** updated script in a folder.
-- This script will only make one user, so for now you can add users with `useradd` when you boot into your installation.
+- This script will only make __one__ user.
+   - You'll have to add extra users yourself when you reboot into the installation.
 - This script will only have options for kernel (`linux` and `linux-lts`), and installs `alacritty` as the default terminal emulator.

 ## Things you'll need